pinpoint-apm/pinpoint-apm.github.io/documents/new-inspector.md

 # 2 Installation and Configuration

-## 2.1 Install and Run Kafka
+## 2.1 Pinot and Kafka Setup
-Kafka enables real-time streaming of inspector data from Pinpoint collector to Pinot.

-### 2.1.A Set Up Kafka

-Refer to [this document](https://kafka.apache.org/quickstart) to download Kafka and start the Kafka environment.

-If you have already [set up Kafka for Pinpoint System Metric](https://pinpoint-apm.gitbook.io/pinpoint/documents/system_metric#3.2.a-kafka-installation-guide), please skip this step.
+If Pinot and Kafka are already installed, you can skip this setup step.
+Otherwise, set them up by following the [Pinot installation guide](../getting-started/installation.md#2-pinot) before creating New Inspector topics and tables.

-### 2.1.B Create Kafka Topics for New Inspector
+## 2.2 Create Kafka Topics for New Inspector

 - Create 2 topics with the names below:
   - inspector-stat-agent-00
   - inspector-stat-app

-## 2.2 Set Up Pinot

-### 2.2.A Install Pinot

-Install Pinot according to [Pinot Getting Started guide](https://docs.pinot.apache.org/basics/getting-started).

-If you have already [set up Pinot for Pinpoint System Metric](https://pinpoint-apm.gitbook.io/pinpoint/documents/system_metric#id-3.2.a-install-and-run-pinot), please skip this step.

-### 2.2.B Create Pinot Tables
+## 2.3 Create Pinot Tables

-- Create 2 tables with the snames below:
+- Create 2 tables with the names below:
   - inspectorStatAgent00: This table stores agent inspector data.
 The [script file to create the table](https://github.com/pinpoint-apm/pinpoint/tree/master/inspector-module/inspector-collector/src/main/pinot/multi-table) is provided in our github repository.
   - inspectorStatApp: This table stores application inspector data.
 - Refer to the [github repository](https://github.com/pinpoint-apm/pinpoint/tree/master/inspector-module/inspector-collector/src/main/pinot) for table schema and configuration settings.

-## 2.3 Configure and Run Pinpoint Collector, Web, and Batch with New Inspector
+## 2.4 Configure and Run Pinpoint Collector, Web, and Batch with New Inspector
+Configure and run the following with matching [Pinot connection settings](../getting-started/installation.md#pinot-connection-settings):

+- [Collector starter](../getting-started/installation.md#collector-starter) with `BASIC` or `ALL` type — collects New Inspector data.
+- [Web starter](../getting-started/installation.md#web-starter) — displays New Inspector data from Pinot.
+- [Pinpoint Batch](../getting-started/installation.md#pinot-connection-settings) — processes New Inspector alarms.
-- **Related options and settings are already enabled by default, so there is no need to modify any settings from what is provided in our github repository.**
+- **New Inspector feature options are enabled by default, so no additional feature option changes are required for the configuration files provided in our github repository.**
 - When upgrading from Pinpoint version below 3.0 to version 3.0.0 or above, some of the options may be missing in the configuration properties files you have been using.
 Please refer to the related configurations in the following section to check if any changes are needed in your settings.

 # 3 Related Settings of Pinpoint Components